6th December 2018

 The same applies to footers.
 People often forget about them because they’re at the end of the website.
 People have learned to scroll, especially with many websites, pages and apps implementing the “infinite scroll” feature (honourable mention goes to Facebook).
 Leaving your visitors empty-handed at the end of a page might be disappointing.
 In case they didn’t find what they’re looking for, you have one last chance to keep them on your website.

 Your business has unique goals and the navigation should be tailored to help you meet them.
 Designing user journey is an important step in web design.
 The navigation is there to take the user from their point of entry to the important pages – the ones they’re looking for and the ones that will convert them to clients.

 The analytic layer of our unique website building process comes into play again.
 How to test your navigation?

 Every website has a goal.
 While the navigation has to help reach said goal, its most important role is to work for your visitors.
 They have to be able to find what they’re looking for.
 The sheer amount and size of websites are confusing enough.
-It’s crucial to have an intuitive and consistent navigation.
+It’s crucial to have intuitive and consistent navigation.

-We hope this tips can give you a better idea of the importance and complexity of website navigation.
+We hope these tips can give you a better idea of the importance and complexity of website navigation.
 Even though the navigation bar takes the centre stage in navigation, there’s much more to it.
 If there’s anything we missed make sure to let us know in the comments below.